IanHo2019/Parallel_Trends/README.md

 Finally, [here](https://github.com/mcaceresb/stata-honestdid) is a guideline for Stata users about the use of `honestdid` package.
 Note that to plot confidence intervals by the `honestdid` command, the `coefplot` package must be installed.
 I tried to combine several heterogeneity-robust DID methods (implemented by `csdid`, `eventstudyinteract`, and `did_multiplegt` in Stata) with the sensitive analyses (see [here](https://github.com/IanHo2019/Parallel_Trends/blob/main/Coding/RR_Sensitivity_Analyses_with_Staggered_DID.do) for my coding).
 The key point is that we need to provide two matrices (storing coefficient and variance estimates, respectively), `b` and `V` by default, for the `honestdid` command.

 ## To Be Continued...
-I sincerely thank my pre-PhD cohort [JaeSeok Oh](https://github.com/JaeSeok1218) for his assistance in writing this repository.
+I sincerely thank my former PhD cohort [JaeSeok Oh](https://github.com/JaeSeok1218) for his assistance in writing this repository.
 Comments and corrections on my coding are always welcomed; you can report them by posting in `Issues` or by contacting me privately by [email](mailto:ianho0815@outlook.com?subject=[GitHub]%20Parallel%20Trends).